24 Brand New DeFi Statistics (2022)

 |Year||Blockchain market value|

-As of August 2021, there are 5,840 different cryptocurrencies available for trade.
+As of March 2022, there are 10,363 different cryptocurrencies available for trade (investing.com)

 This year has seen accelerated growth in Blockchain wallet users around the globe.